January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 Example: Chapter president and two attendees from 400 miles away would receive $225.

-For those eligible for airfare credits, there are two options:
+For those eligible for airfare credits, there are three options:

 1. The first is to ticket through our official agent no later than December 22.
-Triangle will cover the price of the ticket up to the allowance (full cost for PLA and up to $300 for Recruitment and Finance).
+Triangle will cover the price of the ticket up to the allowance (full cost for PLA and up to $300 for Finance, Recruitment, and Risk Management).
 Our agent/s will do their best to find flights within the allowance that get you in and out on time, but attendees will be responsible to cover any amount greater than the allowance.
-We only purchase refundable tickets which may increase the price.
-That way, if you cancel your travel or your flights are cancelled, we can request a refund.
+We only purchase refundable tickets which may increase the price slightly.
+That way, if you cancel your travel or your flights are cancelled, Triangle can receive a full refund.

 2. The second option is for you to book your own tickets and apply for reimbursement after completion of the program.
 Attendance is the responsibility of the student, and you must arrive and depart on dates/times that allow full participation in the program.
 If you choose not to attend or are somehow prevented from attending, you should seek a credit from the airline toward future travel.
 We cannot reimburse your ticket costs if you do not attend.
 See the information below to understand the reimbursement limits.